George Fairlamb Smith: Later life

 After completing his military service, Smith joined his father in the practice of law from 1865 until his death.
 Elected Chester County District Attorney, he served from 1869 to 1872.
 He was elected to the Pennsylvania House of Representatives as a Republican for the 1875 and 1876 terms but opted not run for reelection for 1877.
 Also in 1877, Governor John F. Hartranft appointed him to the governor's staff as judge advocate general of the Pennsylvania National Guard, with the rank of brigadier general.
 Since 1875, Smith had served as an aide to the governor, with the rank of colonel.
 Hartranft also appointed him to serve on a commission to select a site to build an insane asylum for Chester, Bucks, Delaware, and Montgomery counties.
 Smith was elected to the Military Order of the Loyal Legion of the United States on February 6, 1867.

 Smith married Anne E. Hickman, daughter of Wellington Hickman and Jane Osborne Hickman, on September 25, 1867.
 The couple had one son and one daughter.
-Smith died on October 18, 1877 in West Chester after a "short but painful illness" at the age of 38.
+Smith died on October 18, 1877, in West Chester after a "short but painful illness".
 His remains were interred at Oaklands Cemetery in West Goshen Township.